00Fjongl/js-extra/Minification/basic.md

 "use strict";globalThis.variable=Math.PI;
 ```
-Additionally, `if` statements should usually be avoided; use ternary/conditional operators, boolean logic, math, and bitwise operations instead.
+`if` statements tend to be impractical; use ternary/conditional operators, boolean logic, math, and bitwise operations instead.
 With bitwise, `Number|0` is often used to round toward 0.
 It differs from `Math.floor` by rounding upward for negative integers, and reversing their sign after `2**31-1`.
 ```js
 if(a==3)a=0;
 a-3||(a=0);